Tropisms and Substrate Response

 Phototropism: The EM Channel Sensed Without an Eye

-Thigmotropism, Hydrotropism, and the Other Substrate Channels
+Thigmotropism, Hydrotropism, and the Other Channels

 Phyllotaxis: The Golden Angle and the Ladder’s Gap